Curt-Lucas/Veriz0wn/README.md

 # Veriz0wn: OSINT
 Open-Source Intelligence project for my personal resume.
+Veriz0wn is a portal built for intelligence collection using various intelligence gathering disciplines such as; HUMINT, GEOINT, MASINT, OSINT, SIGINT, TECHINT, CYBINT.

 ## Shoulders of Giants